hallb2/ESP01S/README.md

 The ESP-01S is a WiFi serial transceiver module (contains an ESP-8266 microchip) with 1MB of flash memory (the dimensions and pinout can be found [here](https://github.com/hallb2/ESP01S/blob/master/Pictures/ESP-01S%20Pin%20Layout.jpeg)).
 In particular, it is a lightweight and cheap method for home automation and DIY projects with its two GPIO pins.

 ## Preface
-This walkthrough assumes the user has a basic Linux distro such as Ubuntu.
+This walkthrough assumes the user has a basic Linux distro such as Ubuntu, as well as Python 3.4 or higher with pip3 installer.
 Walkthroughs for Windows and Mac operating systems are still being tested.

 ## Materials Used
 - ESP-01S Module: [Pack of 5 on Amazon](https://www.amazon.com/DIYmall-ESP8266-ESP-01S-Serial-Transceiver/dp/B07LBD33NT/ref=sr_1_6?crid=1KOD0CXA9RMBZ&keywords=diymall+esp8266&qid=1556118754&s=electronics&sprefix=DIYmall+esp%2Cbeauty%2C132&sr=1-6)